Sylvester the Jester: Biography

 Battagline was born in Youngstown, Ohio, one of three children to Pat Battagline, a plumber, and Merrie Lou Clark, a homemaker.
 He grew up in the small town of Berlin Center, Ohio, attending Western Reserve High School, where he began experimenting with magic at the age of 15, after seeing a televised performance by Doug Henning.
 He later went on to Youngstown State University, where he studied Fine Art and Theater Arts, before relocating to Los Angeles, where he joined the prestigious Magic Castle community, and performed for the next seven years.
 He was best known during this time for a unique sleight of hand move known as "The Sylvester Pitch."
 During the 1990s, he created the "Ten Foot Pole" effect which remains popular, most recently as the topic of a 2008 TED Conference presentation about unique inventions.
 He was also mentored by Larry Jennings and Dai Vernon, who referred to Battagline as "a genius".

 Battagline's "Sylvester the Jester" character began to emerge in the early 1990s, and over the next several years, he began to tour internationally in over 30 countries.
 He was also a key performer and creative consultant in the year-long production of "Las Vegas Magic Express" in Seoul, Korea, which was produced by Kevin James.

-Currently, he lives in Bellflower, California and has retired from performing due to Alzheimer's disease.
+At November 18, 2019, Sylvester the Jester's official Facebook page announced that Battagline has been diagnosed with Alzheimer's disease.